Ardern says 'excellent' to be back in Oz

 Prime Minister Jacinda Ardern has arrived in Melbourne for a packed five-day schedule after her trip to Europe, saying it was "excellent" to get her business mission underway at last.

+Ardern was welcomed with a ceremony by Wurundjeri elder, Aunty Joy Wandin-Murphy, at the Melbourne Cricket Ground today.

-Speaking to media this afternoon at the MCG, Ardern said the trip had been long-planned.
+Afterward, she told media the trip had been long-planned.
 Ardern had intended to visit Australia with a delegation in 2021 but that was scrapped after the spread of the Delta variant closed the travel bubble.

 "We've had this trade mission in the planning for quite some time and it's excellent to now be here.